Flashback Friday: That Time I Was On TV To Talk About ‘Living With Endometriosis’

-I'm pretty vocal and open about my story with getting diagnosed, treated, and living with Endometriosis.
+I'm pretty vocal and open about my story of getting diagnosed, treated, and living with Endometriosis.
 If there is something you want to know, just ask!

 I feel that being open and honest about it could possibly help other women.
+I didn't know what Endometriosis was, so how could I ask my doctor about it?
 When there is something wrong with you and you don't know what it is, you can feel very alone.
 Or in my case, even after diagnosis, I felt alone.
 I didn't know anyone else that had dealt with the same thing.
 So, by being open and talking about it, it shows other women they are not alone!

 I love getting comments and messages from other #EndoWarriors!